 On my third snowboarding trip, I met Greg.
 Greg loved to do stunts on his snowboard with his buddies who also worked at the resort.
 He supported this lifestyle by working as a driver for companies that ran lodges.
 He said that most of his buddies had injured themselves that season doing stunts, so he’d stopped snowboarding for weeks as he couldn’t afford to break any bones and jeopardize his livelihood.

 Tim, Sandra, David and Greg were really wonderful, cheerful people.
-However, it was obvious that turning their passions into their careers wasn’t working out exactly as they’d envisioned.
+However, that turning their passions into their careers wasn’t working out exactly as they’d envisioned.
 Trying to make their sacred dance pay their bills had simply turned the sacred dance into a survival dance.

 The irony is that what used to be a passion for them had become just like any other job.
-They all looked forward to time off from their duties.
-Life on a ski resort, which was what attracted them there in the first place, was now something they had to escape from when they could.
+They all looked forward to time off from their ‘passion’.

-One of the reasons we are tempted to turn our sacred dance into a survival dance is our dis-satisfaction with our current jobs.
+We are tempted to turn our sacred dance into a survival dance when we are unhappy with our current jobs.
 When we’re stuck in boring meetings or upset with office politics, we daydream about being on the golf course, or fishing on a boat.
 We imagine a fantasy lifestyle where we could do what we love everyday.

 Appreciate the gifts of the survival dance

 Another gift of the survival dance is perseverance.
-When we stick at our job because we have bills to pay, we learn to put up with inconveniences, frustrations, and setbacks.
+When we stick at our job, we learn to put up with inconveniences, frustrations, and setbacks.
 Perseverance will keep us dancing our sacred dance long enough to make an impact on the world.
 Thomas Edison was known to persevere through 10,000 failures before he found a workable idea for the incandescent bulb.

 Perhaps the most important gift of our survival dance is delayed gratification.
-We live in a fast-paced world where we get impatient if a website takes more than 8 seconds to load.
-Having to wait a week or month for our paycheck trains us to work 8-hour days or longer without expecting a reward at the end of each day.
-Being able to delay gratification allows us to work on our sacred dance for years until the world recognises and values what we have to offer.
+We live in a fast-paced world where we get impatient if a website takes more than a few seconds to load.
+Waiting a week or month for our paycheck trains us to work without expecting a reward at the end of each day.
+Delaying gratification allows us to work on our sacred dance for years until the world recognises and values what we have to offer.